by Saul McLeod published 2008, updated 2013

 The child is developing physically and becoming more mobile.
-Between the ages of one and three, children begin to assert their independence, by walking away from their mother, picking which toy to play with, and making choices about what they like to wear, to eat, etc.
+Between the ages of 18 months and three, children begin to assert their independence, by walking away from their mother, picking which toy to play with, and making choices about what they like to wear, to eat, etc.

 A delicate balance is required from the parent .... they must try not to do everything for the child but if the child fails at a particular task they must not criticize the child for failures and accidents (particularly when toilet training).
 The aim has to be “self control without a loss of self-esteem” (Gross, 1993).
 Success in this stage will lead to the virtue of will.